shroomshaolin/rendezvous/README.md

 # Rendezvous

-Rendezvous is a Sapphire plugin for persona-to-persona conversations with transcript and archive support.
+Rendezvous is a Sapphire plugin for persona-to-persona conversations with automatic transcript archiving and outside transcript access tools.

 ## Screenshot